MontereyBayAquarium/SFW_foragefish/README.md

 `groupdata.xlsx` -- data files for each geography containing all species groups used in the project (rows) and the following information for each: B, QB, ED, ED source, group name and group code (columns)

-Two .R scripts are needed to replicate these analyses.
+One .R scripts are needed to replicate these analyses.
-`index_calculations.R` -- R code to calculate connectance, SURF mass and SURF energy indices `group.aggregating.fxn.R` -- R code to create function to aggregate groups in diet matrices to calculate keyness at a coarser taxonomic resolution
+`index_calculations.R` -- R code to calculate connectance, SURF mass and SURF energy indices

 ## Instructions:
-1. Run the `group.aggregating.fxn.R` script to define a necessary function
-2. Run the `index_calculations.R` to perform all calculations and output data files.
+1. Run the `index_calculations.R` to perform all calculations and output data files.

 This will perform calculations for every geography represented by .xlsx data files  in the data/raw folder.
 If you are interested in performing calculations for only one geography, the code can be edited by defining your geography of interest as a numerical value (geog=# instead of code line 35) and running the code without the outermost for loop.